ice1000/website/dtt-dev/struct-2.typ

 such that the diagram of both cones and $h$ commutes.
 ] <def:limit>

-Let's take a look at products as the limit of the schema in @def:schema:product.
+Now, let us take a look at products as the limit of the schema in @def:schema:product.

 TODO
 ]